Security Whitepaper

 Audit logs never contain: raw message content, API keys, bearer tokens, email addresses, or any personally identifiable information.

-The Rust engine and dashboard are proprietary.
-Security-relevant behavior of these components is documented in this whitepaper and our Privacy Policy.
+All CI-1T components - the Rust engine, dashboard, and MCP server - are proprietary.
+Security-relevant behavior is documented in this whitepaper and our Privacy Policy.

 - No tracking cookies.